Yellow Ribbon Program for Veterans

-Northwestern Law is a participant in the Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program) for JD programs.
-The following information applies for the 2014-15 academic year.
-Information regarding the 2015-16 academic year should be available sometime in April, 2016.
+Northwestern Law participates in the Post-9/11 GI Bill Yellow Ribbon Program for JD programs.
+The following information applies for the 2015-16 academic year.
+Information regarding the 2016-17 academic year should be available in April 2016.

-If a student is eligible for the Post-9/11 GI Bill Yellow Ribbon Program, the Law School will award that student with a maximum amount up to $15,000 Yellow Ribbon Grant and this same amount of up to $15,000 will be matched by the VA not to exceed tuition and required fees.
-Please note that if you apply/applied for financial aid and were awarded a Law School scholarship, the Law School's matching Yellow Ribbon Grant for $15,000 will replace the Law School's previously awarded scholarship as long as the student remains Yellow Ribbon eligible.
-The maximum amount awarded is contingent upon the VA’s published private school cap published on the VA website and a student’s rate of pursuit (full vs part-time).
+If a student is eligible for the Yellow Ribbon Program, the Law School will award that student a Yellow Ribbon Grant of up to half of the remaining tuition and required fees after the standard Post 9-11 GI Bill payment, and the VA will match this same amount, not to exceed tuition and required fees.
+Please note that if you apply for financial aid and are awarded a Law School scholarship, the Law School Yellow Ribbon Grant may replace the Law School scholarship as long as you remain Yellow Ribbon eligible.
+The maximum award amount is contingent upon the VA’s private school cap published on the VA website and the student’s enrollment status (full vs. part-time).

-Students are responsible for completing any necessary steps as directed by the VA to ensure that Northwestern Law receives the Post-9/11 GI Bill tuition payment and the VA’s portion of the Yellow Ribbon payment.
-Please refer to your Certificate of Eligibility or call 1-888-GIBILL1 (442-4551) to verify that you have completed all necessary steps with the VA.
+Students are responsible for completing all necessary steps, as directed by the VA, to ensure that Northwestern Law receives the Post-9/11 GI Bill tuition payment and the VA’s portion of the Yellow Ribbon payment.
+Please refer to your Certificate of Eligibility or call 1-888-GIBILL1 (442-4551) to verify that you have completed all necessary steps.

-For information regarding the Post-9/11 GI Bill and Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program), please refer to the following links on the Veterans Affairs (VA) website:
+For information regarding the Post-9/11 GI Bill and Yellow Ribbon Program, please refer to the following links on the VA website: